Kodanda22/turac-dashboard-control/README.md

 ## 1. System Overview

-This repository contains the final integrated control and monitoring system developed for the TuRAC project.
+This repository contains the integrated control and monitoring system developed for the TuRAC project.

 The system provides: